rpaschoal/DynamicRepository/README.md

 # DynamicRepository

-Dynamic repository with general/common methods for repository pattern on ASP NET Core projects using EF (Both Core and .NET CLR).
+Dynamic repository with general/common methods for repository pattern on ASP NET Core projects for EF6 (CoreCLR), EF Core and MongoDB.

 With this package you get full CRUD data access for your repository + advanced filtering methods with almost no additional code.